-Farmers who prefer the adoption of monocropping say that it’s a method of farming that results in higher yields as compared to choosing to rotate other crops every year.
-As much as the claim in regards to profitability may prove to be true, the consequences involved in monocropping will also sooner or later turn out to be very devastating than the benefits in relation to environmental safety and care.
+Farmers who prefer its adoption say that it’s a method of farming that results in higher yields as compared to choosing to rotate other crops every year.
+As much as the claim in regards to profitability may prove to be true, the consequences involved in it will also sooner or later turn out to be very devastating than the benefits in relation to environmental safety and care.

 The agricultural and ecological practice of monocrop agriculture